rsyncOSX/RsyncUI/phase3.md

 - **Done** - Thin actor wrappers stay removed.
 - **Done** - No persistence path uses `Task.detached`.
 - **Done** - Chart preparation no longer depends on `ActorLogChartsData` or `ObservableChartData`.
-- **Partial** - `Task {}` sites are reduced, but many adapter-style tasks still remain.
+- **Partial** - `Task {}` sites are reduced to 50, and the first helper-wrapper cleanup slice is landed, but several adapter/orchestration tasks still remain.
 - **Done** - `ActorReadLogRecords` is smaller in scope than the old read/chart split, and views no longer call it directly.
 - **Done** - No SwiftUI view directly owns log delete/filter logic.
-- **Not done** - The remaining `Task {}` sites are all documented as either callback bridges, UI debounce flows, or intentional timing delays.
+- **Not done** - The remaining `Task {}` sites are not yet fully reduced to callback bridges, debounce flows, or intentional timing delays.

-If you use this file as the execution checklist, the next Phase 3 wins are the `CreateOutputforView` adapter cleanups first, then collapsing snapshot-load orchestration and remaining write-side log-domain work behind the same log-store boundary.
+If you use this file as the execution checklist, the next Phase 3 wins are `ConfigurationsTableLoadDataView` and `InterruptProcess` first, then collapsing the last snapshot-load kickoff task and remaining write-side log-domain work behind the same log-store boundary.